-Thousands of Utica/Rome graduates over the last three decades have found rewarding and exciting careers in their chosen fields of endeavor, many of them with help from the Institute's office of Career Services.
+Thousands of SUNYIT graduates over the last three decades have found rewarding and exciting careers in their chosen fields of endeavor, many of them with help from the Office of Career Services.
 All told, more than 90 percent of each year's graduates find employment in their field or pursue additional, post-graduate education.
+Nearly 20,000 men and women around the world are proud members of the SUNYIT alumni family.

-With the transition to a four-year institution, a growing number of degree programs, its reputation for high-tech academic excellence, and a continued commitment to a state-of-the-art learning environment, SUNY Institute of Technology at Utica/Rome enjoys a prominent place among the leading educational institutions of its kind.
+With a growing number of degree programs, its reputation for high-tech academic excellence, and a continued commitment to a state-of-the-art learning environment, SUNYIT enjoys a prominent place among the leading educational institutions of its kind.